American Holly Tree

 |Soil Conditions:||Very tolerant of most soil conditions|

-This fast-growing pyramidal shrub keeps its vibrant fruit through the winter when the red of the berries contrasts against the green foliage and is a striking specimen all year.
+American Holly tree or Ilex opaca is a fast-growing pyramidal tree that keeps its vibrant red berries through the winter.
+The red glow of the berries contrasts well against the green foliage and makes a striking specimen all year.

 Highlights of the American Holly: